woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 -   De-activate the Woocommerce Admin plugin.
 -   See that note is **not** in the inbox

+### Remove mobile activity panel toggle #6539

+1. Narrow your viewport to < 782px.
+2. Navigate to various WooCommerce pages.
+3. Make sure the various tabs can be seen and function as expected.
+4. Navigate to a WooCommerce Admin page that is not the homepage.
+5. Open the "Inbox" panel.
+6. Click on the "Inbox" panel button again.
+7. Make sure the panel closes as expected and does not reopen immediately.

 ### Add legacy report items to new navigation #6507

 1. Enable the new navigation experience.